Dean Close School: Schola Cantorum

 The Abbey School, Tewkesbury, was founded by Miles Amherst in 1973 as the choir school for Tewkesbury Abbey.
 When the school closed in 2006, its choir (The Choir of the Abbey School, Tewkesbury) was renamed Tewkesbury Abbey Schola Cantorum at Dean Close and given a home at Dean Close Prep School.
 The choir of men and children sings traditional choral evensong in the abbey on weekdays during term time, and special services on other occasions.

-The choir has an extensive catalogue of recordings on the Delphian, Guild, Naxos, Priory, Regent, Hyperion and Signum labels.
-It has performed widely in the UK and around the world, including with the BBC National Orchestra, and broadcasts choral evensong on BBC Radio 3.
+The choir has a catalogue of recordings on the Delphian, Guild, Naxos, Priory, Regent, Hyperion and Signum labels.
+It has performed in the UK and around the world, including with the BBC National Orchestra, and broadcasts choral evensong on BBC Radio 3.

-The choir is widely travelled, including tours of the US, France, Germany, Italy and Sweden.
+The choir has toured the US, France, Germany, Italy, Sweden and the Netherlands.
 Gabriel Jackson, Mark Blatchly, John Caldwell and Grayston Ives have all written for the choir, which, in 2007, also gave the first performance of Bob Chilcott's The Night He Was Born.